 I recently gave a masterclass on Objectives and Key Results.
 We ended up with close to 50 questions from the ~300 attendees and I only had time to answer about 3 questions during the session so I thought I’d take some time and answer some of the others here.

-If you missed the OKR Masterclass, you can get the video here.
+If you missed the OKR Masterclass, I created a self-paced, video course for you and your team here.

 …and so on with the first 10 questions.

 Question 1: How can we involve ux as a more strategic part of OKR implementation and strategy?